 It’s normal for children to feel anxious when they hear about shootings, bombings, and other attacks where there seems to be a senseless loss of life.
 It’s frightening for many people.
 It’s hard to protect children from hearing or seeing news about current affairs.
-So it can be useful to plan how you can talk to your child about terror attacks, in case they become upset by overhearing the news.
-Or hear conversations amongst adults about terrorism.
+So, it can be useful to plan how you can talk to your child about terror attacks, in case they become upset by overhearing the news or hear conversations amongst adults about terrorism.

 - Turn the news off.
 If there are children around, when you hear news about a terror attack, turn the radio and TV off.
-Don’t let child under 5 hear the news.
-Some images and videos that are shown are too graphic for a child to comprehend, and can traumatise them.
+Don’t let a child under 5 hear the news.
+Some images and videos that are shown are too graphic for a child to comprehend and can traumatise them.

 - Find out what your child understands.
-If your child talks about the attack, or has overheard the news, find out what they’ve seen or heard.
+If your child talks about the attack or has overheard the news, find out what they’ve seen or heard.
 Ask what they think about it.

 - Give age-appropriate explanations to questions.
-Explain in language your child will understand explain: “Yes, there was a man with a gun / bomb / truck, and some people were killed.”
-Don’t flesh out the details, but correct your child if they have misunderstood something. you don’t have to give them more details than they ask for.
+Explain in language your child will understand explain: “Yes, there was a man with a gun/bomb/truck, and some people were killed.”
+Don’t flesh out the details but correct your child if they have misunderstood something. you don’t have to give them more details than they ask for.
 Talk about bad actions rather than bad people.

 - Talk about peace.
 You may like to add something like: “Sometimes people get so angry that they want to hurt other people.
 Even people who haven’t done anything wrong, to show how angry they feel.
 That’s why it’s important to say how you’re feeling in words and find ways to sort out arguments.”
 With an older child, you may discuss how peace in the world would be improved if people who were angry could talk about making changes to people who can help, rather than hurting innocent people.